The Night Land: The Dream of X

+A greatly abridged version of the novel was first published in the United States in 1912 in chapbook form as Poems and a Dream of X (New York: R. H. Paget, 1912), in an extremely limited print run.

+Works influenced by The Night Land

 The 1943 science fiction novel Earth's Last Citadel, by Henry Kuttner and C. L. Moore, was influenced by The Night Land: both novels depict a future Earth with humanity confined to a fortress.

-Greg Bear's short story "The Way of All Ghosts", dedicated to William Hope Hodgson, is set in the Way, the artificial space-time structure featured in several of Bear's novels, beginning with Eon (1985).
-A recurring character from these novels, Ser Olmy, is given a mission to investigate an experiment which had gone horribly wrong.
-The experimenters had attempted to open a gate into a universe of pure order, and the survivors find themselves trapped in a region of the Way that has transformed to a chaotic state resembling the Night Land.

-Another work of Greg Bear's, City at the End of Time (2008), shares a number of plot elements with The Night Land and contains a specific reference to the Last Redoubt, giving William Hope Hodgson himself a cameo role in the story line.
+Sequels and other homages

-The short-fiction collections William Hope Hodgson's Night Lands: Eternal Love (2003) and William Hope Hodgson's Night Lands: Nightmares of the Fall (2007) contain short stories set in a universe combining The Night Land with The House on the Borderland.
-A third collection (to be titled The Days of Darkening) was still in progress As of 2008.
+An anthology edited by Andy W. Robertson, entitled William Hope Hodgson's Night Lands: Eternal Love (2003) and Nightmares of the Fall (2007) contain short stories set in a universe combining The Night Land with The House on the Borderland.
+A third anthology (to be titled The Days of Darkening) was planned but has not been published As of 2025.
 The first collection was nominated for a British Fantasy Award for Best Anthology by the British Fantasy Society in 2004.

-James Stoddard's novel, The Night Land, A Story Retold (2011) is a retelling of The Night Land, intended for modern readers who may be unwilling to read the archaic language of the original.
-While retaining the story of The Night Land, it departs from the original by naming the main character, adding brief scenes, and using dialogue (the original version had none).
+James Stoddard's The Night Land, A Story Retold (2011) is a rewrite of the original intended for modern readers who may be unwilling to read the archaic language of the original.
+Unlike the original novel, it names the protagonist, and adds dialogue between characters, the original version having had none.
 An early draft of the second chapter of Stoddard's rewrite appears in William Hope Hodgson's Night Lands: Eternal Love.

 Awake in the Night Land (2014) is a new collection of stories set in the world of Night Land written by John C. Wright, published by Castalia House.

-A copious amount of fan fiction (as well as fan art and music) has also been collected on a Night Land website based in the UK.
+Works of fan fiction (as well as fan art and music) has also been collected on a Night Land website based in the UK.